thunder/thunder_schema/documentation.md

 You will now be able to find and enable it on the admin page admin/config/graphql/servers/manage/thunder_graphql

 ## Add new type
 A common task will be to add a new data type.
-To do so, you will have to add a new type definition in myschema.base.graphqls Say, you have added a new content type.
-Your myschema.base.graphqls should look no like this:
+To do so, you will have to add a new type definition in myschema.base.graphqls.
+Say, you have added a new content type.
+Your myschema.base.graphqls should look like this now:

     type MyContentType implements Page {
       id: Int!